stuporglue/Leaflet.WMS.GetLegendGraphic/README.md

 Leaflet.WMS.GetLegendGraphic
 ============================

-Simply little function to add a new function to Leaflet.WMS to fetch the layer's legend graphic.
+Simple little function to add a new function to Leaflet.WMS to fetch the layer's legend graphic.

 After including this plugin all Leaflet.WMS will have a new function named getLegendGraphic().